0xIslamTaha/Behavy/README.md

 [Screenshots_1](https://github.com/islamTaha12/behave-propertyfinder/blob/master/reports/1492904453/d1093ef1.png)

-All the required data can be found in **behave-propertyfinder/reports** and you can generate xml results by using **--junit** behave options.
+All the required data can be found in **behave-propertyfinder/reports** and you can generate XML results by using **--junit** behave options.

 ## Results